XiXiaPdx/dgs-federated-example/README.md

+All credit to NetFlix, should have just forked the original repo.
 This repository is a GraphQL demo of using the DGS framework together with Apollo Federation Server.

+This is "ready" to be instrumented by the New Relic Apollo plugin and the New Relic Java agent.

+Apollo-gateway

+1. The apollo-gateway is setup to be instrumented by the New Relic Apollo plugin (which includes the Node agent).
+2. Run `npm install` in the `apollo-gateway` project
+3. Set the following _required_ environment variables:

+`NR_LICENSE` - this should be your license key.
+This will be used in `newrelic.js` in the Apollo-gateway directory.

+`APOLLO_NAME` - app name reported to New Relic for the apollo-gateway.

+4. Set the following _optional_ environment variables:

+`REVIEWS_AGENT_PATH` - the path to the New Relic Java agent that will instrument reviews-dgs.

+`SHOWS_AGENT_PATH` - the path to the New Relic Java agent that will instrument shows-dgs.

+5. Run `runit.sh` script to start all three services.
+When you are done, `crtl+c` will terminate all three services.

+***

 Documentation for the DGS framework can be found [here](https://netflix.github.io/dgs).